 Valentina in all her elegance, in a pastel-toned Naga mekhela, and matching shawl.
 [You can also buy yourself a Naga Mekhela and other traditional jewelry on our R&L Store HERE]

-Arunachali girls of the Nyishi tribe flaunting some serious chic vibes in their traditional mekhela – ‘Gale’.
+Arunachali girls of the Nyishi tribe flaunt some seriously chic vibes in their traditional mekhela – ‘Gale’

-What appears like a saree here, is actually a two piece drape called as the ‘Mekhela-Chador’ worn traditionally by the women of Assam.
+What appears like a saree here, is actually a two-piece drape called the ‘Mekhela-Chador’ worn traditionally by the women of Assam.
 Pretty easy to drape and super elegant.

 - A Naga Bride Reminisces About Her Wedding Day | A Chat With Cheryl Kevichusa from Nagaland - October 24, 2018

 - A Chat With the Super Stylish and Soulful Singer-Songwriter, TK Lemtur from Mokokchung, Nagaland - October 8, 2018

 - Traditional Naga Accessories Making a Fashionable Comeback - April 24, 2017